 Want to know how to cook courgettes without any fancy cooking appliances?
 If you've got a spiralizer – great – spiralize away and then either quickly boil or fry (we're talking one minute) your spiralized courgette for a delicious alternative to pasta.

 No spiralizer?
 No worries.
 You don't need one to enjoy courgettes.
 All you need is a frying pan or oven baking tray and a bit of olive oil.
+Well, also a knife or grater.
 Read on for our courgetti-esque secrets...

 How to cook courgette: fry it